 Only one version of the SD-CORE (4G or 5G) can be installed in AIAB environment at a time.
 The first time you build AiaB, it takes a while because it sets up the Kubernetes cluster.
 Subsequent builds will be much faster if you follow below steps to delete & redeploy SD-Core (4G/5G) without destroying the Kubernetes

-To deploy 4G SD-CORE:
+To deploy 4G SD-CORE using local helm charts:

 To delete 4G SD-CORE deployment